gocris/weatherApp/README.md

 This project is an asynchronous web app that uses Web API and user data to dynamically update the UI.

 ## Server-Side js File (server.js)
 This file contains the necessery code to store information received from the client-side.
-Also, the server runs an express environment to run a local server.
+Also, this file runs an express environment to run a local server.

 ## Website Dir
 The website directory contains three files: html, css, and the client-side js file.